Ganasekhar-gif/Personalized-Diet-Planner-and-Nutrition-Tracker/README.md

 flutter run

+### App Screenshots
+Here are some screenshots of the app’s interface:

+1. Login Screen

+3. Personalized Diet Plan

+4. Meal Tracking

 ### How to Use
 Create an Account or Log In: Sign up or log in to track your progress and access personalized features.
 Set Your Health Goals: Choose your health goals (e.g., weight loss, muscle gain) and dietary preferences (e.g., vegetarian, keto).
 Get Your Personalized Plan: The app will generate a diet plan tailored to your goals and preferences.
 Track Your Meals: Log your meals to track your nutritional intake and stay on track with your goals.
 View Health Insights: The app provides insights based on your food consumption, helping you make better nutritional choices.